jkoppel/django-battleships/UpToSpeed.md

 A tool that helps you onboard and learn codebases up to 100% faster.

 # Getting started
+### 0. Accept "Do you want to install the recommended 'UpToSpeed' extension..."
+*(if you accidentally closed, refresh window or manuall install the extension 'downfromslow')*
 ### 1. Opening the Plugin
 In VScode press
 Mac: `cmd+shift+p`